plandes/cisql/README.md

   display the results just like any query
 * anything else: the value is printed

-Observe that you can write your functions to `printlin` anything just like any Clojure program and the output goes to the interactive window.
+You can write your functions to `printlin` anything just like any Clojure program and the output goes to the interactive window.
+Direct access to a running SQL prompt with an [Emacs Cider session](#emacs-integration) is also available.
+You can also clone this repo, add your own Clojure files and [Cider] debug your code.
+Currently this isn't possible with loaded files since they're read and evaluated.

 #### Evaluation Directive